 Individual's injured by a crane while on private property may be able to file a claim against the property owner.
 Under California's premises liability laws, property owners owe a duty of care to others who are legally on their property.

-Property owners have a duty of care to keep the property in reasonably safe condition.
+Property owners have a duty of care to keep the property in a reasonably safe condition.
 Property owners must also use reasonable care to discover any unsafe conditions and repair, replace, or give warning of anything that could reasonably be expected to cause harm.4

 The plaintiff in a premises liability lawsuit has to prove the following to get damages from the defendant: